The Bluebell Walk is now closed until 2024

 A circular walk of 1100 metres or 2/3 a mile in Beatons Wood has been made suitable for wheelchair users.
 This is where you see white anemones followed by the vistas of bluebells, established over centuries.
 On this walk there are seats for you to enjoy the peace and tranquility of this oak and hornbeam ancient wood.
 Along the walks there are signs illustrating the flora and fauna of the countryside for your information.

-At Primrose Farm there is a horse livery, also this is where the young cattle are reared.
+At Primrose Farm there is a horse livery.

 Most asked